UPDATE Crews battling blaze at two-story home in Northumberland County

 Crews are still battling a working house fire along Hoy Road in Turbot Township in northern Northumberland County this morning.

-Flames are still coming out of the roof of the two-story home with gray smoke emerging from the home.
+Flames were stll coming out of the roof of the two-story home with gray smoke emerging from the home.
+Crews have it under control, but some hot spots are still smoldering.

 The first call came in about 11:50 a.m. and a second alarm was called within a few minutes.
 Crews from Northumberland, Montour and Union counties are responding to the scene of the working house fire.